View The Planner

 -

+Optional - Enter a life expectancy age for either spouse.
 Social Security Survivor benefits will calculate automatically for the surviving spouse,

 - Enter the % of excess income to save for any year when income exceeds expenses.

 Enter a conservative percentage to help build a margin of error into your plan, or save the maximum amount.
-It's up to you! - Enter non-retirement cash and investment balances, by spouse (if married), and the expected interest/return rates for those savings.
+It's up to you! - Enter balances for Non-Retirement cash savings, short-term invested savings, and long-term invested savings, by spouse (if married),

-- Use different return rates for before (take more risk?) and after (take less risk?) retirement.
+and the expected interest/return rates for each of those types of savings. - Use different return rates for before (take more risk?) and after (take less risk?) retirement.

 - Enter up to 10 significant one-time events, either positive or negative, that may affect retirement savings.